 The City That Taught YSL Color

 Decades ago, Marrakesh was the epicenter of Moroccan tourism.
-It was the top place to visit in Morocco.
-For some, the only place.
+A visit to Marrakesh was one of the top things to do In Morocco.
+For some, years ago, it was the only thing.

 Although the entire country now attracts travelers, Marrakesh still remains high on the list of places to visit in Morocco.
 Part of the reason is its kaleidoscope of color everywhere you look.
 As the designer, Yves Saint Laurent once said: “A visit to Marrakech was a great shock to me.
 This city taught me color.”

 As in many Moroccan cities, Marrakesh can be chaotic.
 Djellaba-clad crowds fill its souks, and camel- and donkey-carts vie with Peugeots and Toyotas everywhere you turn.

 Jump right into the chaos at the Djemma El Fna.
 This 1,000-year-old marketplace is still filled with snake charmers, food stalls, and all sorts of street performers, just as it has been for centuries.
 Interestingly, it’s these performers – not the square itself – that have attained UNESCO Cultural Heritage status.

 There’s a lot to see and experience here.
 Be sure to experience the Djemma El Fna, the beautiful Bahia Palace with its filigreed plaster-work, and Jardin Majorelle.
 You can spend an entire day wandering through its fascinating souks.